Smithsonian/cheby_checker/tests/README_tests.md

 - nbody.py also depends on INTERNAL MPC_library.py: should shift away from this if/when possible
 - nbody.py also depends on the s REBOUNDX:EPHEM library
 - There are tests in place which get the same cartesian coords to ~10km when comparing an orbfit result to a JPL result.
 This seems good enough.

+### test_orbit_cheby_locations.py :
+- orbit_cheby.py has an INTERNAL dependance on the nbody.py module
+- sql.py has an INTERNAL dependance on the cheby_checker.py module
+- The orbit_cheby module has a lot going on, so I am sub-dividing the tests: Here I am splitting out tests of the "_define_locations", "_take_triangular", & "_make_square" functions within orbit_cheby.
+- pytest test_orbit_cheby_locations.py
+- passes within containerized environment